Along with being an essential tool for executive job search, LinkedIn plays an important role in overall career management and business-building.

 - Prioritize Skills and Endorsements regularly, as people give endorsements and your list shifts.

-- Share updates regularly, say, once a week or so.
+- Post relevant updates regularly, say, once a week or so.
+Include hashtags and tag people, for better impact.

 - Refresh the content in your profile regularly to align with your current job search/career focus, and to upgrade with current relevant keywords.